Aliali207/SOC-Lab-Golden-Ticket-Detection/README.md

 # SOC-Lab-Golden-Ticket-Detection
-building soc lab to detect Kerberos attack using Splunk and Sysmon
+building a soc lab to detect Kerberos attack using Splunk and Sysmon